Notorious (2009 film)

-Notorious is a 2009 American biographical drama film directed by George Tillman Jr., and written by Reggie Rock Bythewood and Cheo Hodari Coker.
-It is based on the life of Brooklyn-based hip-hop artist The Notorious B.I.G.
-Much of the film dramatizes key events in Biggie's life: his criminal lifestyle, arrest and release from prison, his relationships with Sean Combs (who serves as executive producer), Tupac Shakur, Lil' Kim and Faith Evans, his involvement in the East Coast–West Coast hip hop rivalry and his drive-by-shooting murder on March 9, 1997.
-The film stars Jamal Woolard as Wallace, with Angela Bassett, Derek Luke, and Anthony Mackie in supporting roles.
+Notorious is a 2009 American biographical drama film based on the life of Brooklyn-based hip-hop artist Christopher "Biggie Smalls" Wallace/the Notorious B.I.G..
+The film was directed by George Tillman Jr. and written by Reggie Rock Bythewood and Cheo Hodari Coker.
+Jamal Woolard stars as Wallace, with Angela Bassett, Derek Luke, and Anthony Mackie in supporting roles.

+The film dramatizes key events in Biggie's life: his criminal lifestyle, arrest and release from prison, his relationships with Sean Combs (who serves as executive producer), Tupac Shakur, Lil' Kim, and Faith Evans, his involvement in the East Coast–West Coast hip hop rivalry, and his drive-by-shooting murder on March 9, 1997.
 Biggie's mother, Voletta, served as a producer for the film, alongside his former managers Wayne Barrow and Mark Pitts.

 Notorious was released in the United States on January 16, 2009, by Fox Searchlight Pictures.
 The film received mixed reviews from critics, with praise mainly aimed at Woolard's performance and grossed $44.4 million on a $20 million budget.

 Plot

 In 1997, Biggie Smalls is shot and killed by a drive-by assailant.

 In the 1980s in Brooklyn, young Biggie sells crack with his friends D-Roc and Lil Cease.
-His girlfriend Jan is pregnant, so he needs to make more money.
+By 1990, Biggie's girlfriend Jan is pregnant, so he needs to make more money.
 Biggie wins a rap battle but his mother, Voletta Wallace, throws him out of the house for dealing drugs.

-Biggie gets caught in possession of weapons and cocaine, and serves nine months in prison.
-Biggie meets Kim Jones and they have sex, but Kim refuses to pursue a relationship.
+Biggie gets caught in possession of weapons and cocaine and serves nine months in prison.
+Shorly after, Biggie meets Kim Jones and they have sex, but Kim refuses to pursue a relationship.
 After reconciling with his mother, Biggie records a demo called "Microphone Murderer" which catches the attention of Puffy, an ambitious producer for Uptown Records.
 Puffy promises Biggie a record deal but Biggie finds out that Puffy is no longer employed by Uptown Records.
 Biggie and his friend D-Roc are caught again with drugs; D-Roc takes the fall for the both of them to allow Biggie to pursue a rap career.

-Biggie becomes depressed when he finds out Voletta has breast cancer, but cheers up when Puffy signs him to Bad Boy Records.
+Biggie becomes depressed when he finds out Voletta has breast cancer but cheers up when Puffy signs him to Bad Boy Records.
 Biggie records his first album, Ready to Die.
 He meets and marries singer Faith Evans.
 However, Faith catches Biggie cheating on her.
 Tensions between him, Faith, Jan, and Lil' Kim continue to grow.